DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/README.md

 Date Published: 30 April 2020

-### Introduction
+## Introduction

-This work describes **H1N1pdm09 and H3N2 viruses whole-genome sequencing (WGS)** data collection from Kenya.
-The aim of the repository is to give a summary of the dataset from Kenya and analyses of the data.
+This repository consists of a summarised dataset of influenza A **H1N1pdm09 virus and H3N2 virus whole-genome sequencing (WGS)** data from Kenya and contemporaneous global WGS datasets.

-### General instructions
+## General instructions

 These instructions will allow replication of the results shown in this work.

-### Datasets
+## Datasets

 The Kenya WGS dataset are available from the Global Initiative on Sharing All Influenza Data (GISAID) database (https://platform.gisaid.org/epi3/cfrontend).